Malcolm Moore (American football): Personal life

 After his playing career, Moore became a counselor at Camp Kilpatrick, a juvenile detention center, and as assistant coach of their Kilpatrick Mustangs football team.
 He was played by Xzibit in the 2006 film, Gridiron Gang.

-His brother Manfred played running back in the NFL.
+Moore's brother Manfred played running back in the NFL.
 In 1991, he returned to USC to finish his degree in public administration.
 His nephew, Solomon Byrd, currently plays in the NFL for the Houston Texans.

 Moore is married to Diane Wilson Moore.